Aur3ns/Morpheus/README.md

 ### Memory Dumping & Compression

 - **In-Memory Dumping:**
-  lsassStealer leverages the `MiniDumpWriteDump` function from `DbgHelp.dll` to dump the target's memory directly into RAM, avoiding any disk writes.
+  Morpheus leverages the `MiniDumpWriteDump` function from `DbgHelp.dll` to dump the target's memory directly into RAM, avoiding any disk writes.
 - **In-Memory Compression:**
   The memory dump is compressed using zlib.
 This not only reduces the total amount of data that needs to be exfiltrated but also helps disguise the data by reducing its signature.